lizziehv/cs50-sudoku/IMPLEMENTATION.md

     - Call `sudoku_build` and `sudoku_ouzzle` on sudoku
     - call `print_sudoku` on sudoku

-Some functions that are important for the solve and create function are found in `common.h` These are:
+Some functions that are important for the solve and create function are found in `common.h` These are detailed below with corresponding pseudocode for each function.

 #### print_sudoku
 - Loop through every row and column